Repentance from what?

 John the baptist specifically was "proclaiming (a) baptism (of) REPENTANCE for (the) forgiveness (of) SINS" (Mark 1:4).

-As a response the people came to him to be baptized "(while) confessing-out their SINS" (Mark 1:6, Matthew 3:6).
+As a response the people came to John the baptist to be baptized "(while) confessing-out their SINS" (Mark 1:6, Matthew 3:6).

-It could be implied here that they needed to REPENT from their "SINS" (Mark 1:6, Matthew 3:6).
+It could be implied here that they may have needed REPENTANCE from their "SINS" (Mark 1:6, Matthew 3:6).

 John the Baptist told the people to also "produce FRUIT worthy (of) REPENTANCE" (Matthew 3:8) which would be GOOD fruit (instead of EVIL fruit), as he added: "Therefore every tree not producing GOOD FRUIT is-cut-down and thrown into (the) fire" (Matthew 3:10).